RuneScape 3/OSRS: Flipping Guide for All Players 2018

 - Low Volume Flipping

 Investing is for people with patience.
-You buy an item(s), wait a period of time - usually around a week or two - and then sell your item(s) for profit (hopefully).
+You buy an item(s), wait a period of time - usually a few days to a few weeks (or longer) - and then sell your item(s) for profit (hopefully).
 A lot of people seem to think that investing is pot luck, how can you possibly know if an item is going to rise or not?
 However, it is quite simple:

 - In game updates often cause certain items to increase in price; for example, when the Memorial to Guthix update was released, the price of all divine energies tier 1-8 at least tripled.
 Those of us quick to spot the nature of the update were able to capitalise and turn a quick profit.

 - The Grand Exchange Market Watch is a free tool released by Jagex which allows users to view the market activity of any tradeable item in the game, it provides graphs of items' prices so we can predict how they are going to move.